theoweichert/Geoinf_Ex_SS25_prereq/README.md

-# Karlsruhe Zoo Mapis part of the prerequisite for the course Geoinformatics B. The exercise involved creating a map of the "Karlsruhe Zoo" with specific geographical and informational elements.
+# Karlsruhe Zoo Map is part of the prerequisite for the course Geoinformatics B. The exercise involved creating a map of the "Karlsruhe Zoo" with specific geographical and informational elements.

 ## Project Description